wmayner/pyphi/README.rst

 ~~~~~~~

 This code is based on a `previous project <https://github.com/albantakis/iit>`_
-written in Matlab by B. Shababo, A. Nere, A. Hashmi, U. Olcese, P. Rana, and L.
+written in Matlab by L. Albantakis, A. Hashmi, A. Nere, U. Olces, P. Rana, and
-Albantakis.
+B. Shababo.

+Correspondence regarding the Matlab code and the IIT 3.0 paper (below) should
+be directed to Larissa Albantakis, PhD, at `albantakis@wisc.edu
+<mailto:albantakis@wisc.edu>`_.

 Please cite this paper if you use this code: